Magiciens de la terre: Critical reception

 In an interview with Benjamin H. D. Buchloh Martin acknowledged that his method had inherent flaws, but also noted that any methodological framework for the selection of works would make similar mistakes.
-Martin felt that the inclusion fehlerpro of the fifty non-Western artists would begin to facilitate a change by de-centering notions of artistic centers within the Western tradition of art practice.
+Martin felt that the inclusion of the fifty non-Western artists would begin to facilitate a change by de-centering notions of artistic centers within the Western tradition of art practice.

 Magiciens de la Terre was reviewed by Jeremy Lewison for The Burlington Magazine in August 1989.
 Lewison gave examples of how the curation of Western artwork along with "margined' art creates cross-currents impacting viewers perception of Western artists' attempts:

 The ritualistic and religious nature of the Aborigine work endows Long's circle with a meaning which, in another context, it might not have ...
 Where religion, sex, death and functionalism seem to be the basis for the creation of most forms of 'ethnic' art, art itself is often the only reason for the making of western art ...
 Baldessari's photographic story-book seems tired and knowing when juxtaposed with the innocence of Frédéric Bruly Bouabré, whose own imaginative tales deal with the language of animals, stones and trees and illustrate the evolution of the nuclear missile from the chicken-bone by way of the arrow, and whose view of history (Caesar and Ulysses, for example), previously known to westerners in a European form seems equally plausible as African history.